//this is the mailchimp popup form //ShareThis code for sharing images

 Oops!
 Something went wrong while submitting the form.

-We could not stress enough the value of a strong organizational culture, especially in the current business environment.
-It helps companies attract the best talent and keep their top performers from leaving.
-You will also see its effects trickle down to your bottom line as your employees become more engaged and productive.
+A strong organizational culture helps companies attract the best talent and keep their top performers from leaving.
+Its effects also trickle down to your bottom line as your employees become more engaged and productive.
+According to Deloitte, 94% of business owners and 88% of job seekers believe that organizational culture is key to their growth.

 What is Organizational Culture?

-It sets the tone for the whole organization, establishing a set way of thinking or doing things to be shared to a large extent by (ideally) all of the employees.
+Organizational culture—also known as company culture, corporate culture, or workplace culture—is the collection of beliefs, expectations, and objectives of a company.
+It sets the tone for the whole organization, establishing a set way of thinking or doing things that is shared to a large extent by (ideally) all employees.
 New employees who want to be a part of the organization must also be able to adapt to this culture before being fully accepted.

 While the term “organizational culture” might be new to some people, it has actually been around since the 1950s.
 It received very little attention for decades and did not become a popular topic of discussion for organization theory until the 1980s.